The General Data Protection Regulation and You

 - Individuals may demand access to their personal data stored by your website, but may also want to edit or delete their data.

 - Record how you will guarantee that data is to remain confidential, now and in the future.
-Adopt a consistent update policy for your website, plugins, and theme, but also a safe back up storage and a complex password policy for every new user that is added.
+Think about a consistent update policy for your website, plugins, and theme, but also a safe back up storage and a complex password policy for every new user that is added.

 - Data Breaches

 - In the case of data breaches, you are required by law to inform the Personal Data Protection Authority within 72 hours.
-Therefore, make sure you have a phased plan ready, as speed and accuracy is crucial in such cases.
+Therefore, make sure you have a phased plan ready, as speed is crucial in such cases.

 Inform & Ask for permission

 Inform visitors of your website in a clear and transparent manner.
-This can be realized by clearly referring to a privacy statement in the footer of your website and in the cookie statement satisfies this requirement.
+This can be realized by clearly referring to a privacy statement, for instance in the footer of your website and in the cookie statement.
 Also, ask visitors of your website explicitly for permission of data handling activities as documented in your privacy statement.
 Make sure that you get their permission as described above.

 Additional Compliance Resources

-Using the above-outlined checklist, you have a good foundation to be General Data Protection Regulation compliant.
-However, it’s always good practice to read through the official regulations and keep them for later reference.
-Below we’ve provided the official General Data Protection Regulation site, in addition to helpful links and resources:
+Using the above-outlined checklist will provide a good foundation to be General Data Protection Regulation compliant.
+However, it’s good practice to read through the official regulations and save them for later reference.
+Below we’ve provided the official General Data Protection Regulation site, in addition to some helpful links and resources:

 - G.D.P.R Official Website